 In the past 5 years I developed my own private practice and I am also passionate in supporting, strengthening and empowering other professionals in their own practices.

 Good clinical supervision is probably the most important investment you make in your practice and in your self-care.

-"The supervision sessions I had with Marta during her placement, in training, increased my confidence.
-My sessions with her, and he positive attitude, were really helpful in my practice."
+"The supervision sessions I had with Marta increased my confidence.
+My sessions with her, and her positive attitude, were really helpful in my practice."